 Whatever happened to thankful?
 Whatever happened to appreciate and appreciation.

 A very good friend once told me this, “Once you realize what you have now is enough, you are truly rich.”
 And I abide by that and reflect on that often.

 Some questions, we should ask ourselves probably: How much money is ever enough?
 When is enough really enough?

 I do not regret the choice I have made to be overseas but at the end of the day I am still proud to be Singaporean – each place has its own unique-ness and exclusivity – it’s a matter of making out the most of every bit in all one does.
 Life is but a game of choices, ain’t it?
 In fact, at the end of the day, having been overseas has given me a more wholesome perspective of life and I have lived out of the box.
 I am proud I have learned the hard way and not just by pure talk.
 I am proud I have lived up to my last 5 cents in my bank account come end of the month and I am still alive today.

 I believe there is always two sides of a coin, anywhere, everywhere, there will always be pros and cons, it’s about how you choose to live your life, whether you want to be closer to the pros, or closer to the cons or you just stay in the middle and balance as much as you can.
 I also believe there is no perfect life or perfect place and no one can have everything but everyone is worth something.
 Sometimes it’s about perfecting the imperfections.

 A few weeks back, the mister and I had a long conversation about where all my writing is eventually going to take me and if it was ever going to bring me anywhere.
 The Mister’s response was simple, “Why bother?
 As long as you are writing from your heart.”
-That is definitely one of the best things anyone apart from my M & P has ever said to me.

 However, sometimes, when we feel like everything is bad, think again: